pridemak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern root from file Display the number of lines that contain the pattern bin in file
+a script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern root from file Display the number of lines that contain the pattern bin in file displaying the pattern root and 3 lines after them in the file